mrccnt/apache2-reverse-proxy-box/README.md

     app         192.168.1.123   http://app.dev      1       2048 MB     Official Ubuntu 16.04 LTS
     maria       192.168.1.124   -                   1       2048 MB     Official Ubuntu 16.04 LTS

 Those machines are configured using static ip addresses.
-This makes routing bewtween entry, app and your localhost much easier.
+This makes routing bewtween entry, app, maria and your localhost much easier.
 Especially as we have to deal with routing specific things its always a big deal to be able to "fix" ip addresses instead of getting weird network setups.